gnanasai5111/Software-concepts/Javascript/README.md

 - **reduce** : Reduces the array to a single value by applying an operation  across elements.
 - **every** : Returns true if all elements pass the given condition; otherwise, returns false.
 - **some** : Returns true if at least one element passes the condition; otherwise, returns false.
+- **find** : Returns the first element that satisfies the condition, or undefined if none do.
+- **findIndex** - Returns the index of the matching element instead of the element itself.
+- **flatMap** - returns a new array formed by applying a given callback function to each element of the array, and then flattening the result by one level.

 ```